trustoverip/spec-up-t-website/docs/intro.md

 You should now have a directory called `my-spec-up-t-website`.

-### Go into this dir
+### Go into the directory

-- Go into this dir:
+- Go into this directory (folder) that was just created:

 ```bash
 cd my-spec-up-t-website
 ```

-You are now in this dir.
+You are now in this directory.

 ### Install all dependencies